 In addition to their scientific designation, various indigenous names reflect their cultural importance and presence in Arctic regions.
 For example, Inuit communities refer to the polar bear as "nanuq."
 While the Danish and Norwegian term "isbjørn" translates to ice bear.

-Polar bears are synonymous with the harsh yet beautiful landscapes of the Arctic Circle, their survival intricately linked to the unique environment they inhabit4.
+Polar bears are synonymous with the harsh yet beautiful landscapes of the Arctic Circle.
+Additionally, their survival is intricately linked to the unique environment they inhabit.

-Spanning five countries—Canada, Greenland (Denmark), Norway, Russia, and the United States (Alaska)—these magnificent creatures inhabit areas with sea ice, particularly over the continental shelf.
+Spanning five countries—Canada, Greenland (Denmark), Norway, Russia, and the United States (Alaska)—these magnificent creatures inhabit areas where sea ice forms, particularly over the continental shelf.

-The reason for their affinity to sea ice is simple: it serves as a platform for hunting seals, their primary food source, and provides space to rest and breed.
+The reason for their affinity to sea ice is simple: polar bears hunt seals, their primary food source, who also share their icy home.
+Sea ice also provides space to rest and breed.

 Polar bears lead predominantly solitary lives.
-This behavior can be attributed to their vast home ranges and the sparse population densities across the Arctic landscape.
+This behavior can be attributed to their vast home ranges and the sparse population densities across the Arctic ice.

 Their solitary lifestyle enables them to efficiently hunt and travel across the ice without the burden of competing for resources.
 It is quite rare to observe social interactions among adult polar bears, except during certain circumstances like the mating season or when food sources are plentiful.